icip-cas/awesome-auto-alignment/README.md

 ![image](https://github.com/cascip/awesome-auto-alignment/blob/main/Figures/head.png)

-*We will release the full version of this repo within this week.*
+*We will release the full version of this repo very soon.*

 ## Abstract